Symbolic Bee Meaning

 In Chinese symbology, illustrations of a bee sitting upon a flower represents courtship, marriage and love.
 Bees on flowers in respect to pollination is symbolic of the purity of maidens, and the potential for fruitfulness (conception and birth) after marriage.
 The word bee is fu in Chinese.
 As a homophone (a word that is the same sound, or rhymes with another word), fu rhymes with "happiness".
 In this light, bee meaning in Chinese iconography deals with happiness, good luck, prosperity and peace.

 I hope you have enjoyed these thoughts on bee meaning and symbolism.
 Be sure to check out my article discussing bee meaning in dreams here.
-Also, please check out the links listed below for more relevant information.
+Also, please check out the links on this page for more relevant information.
 Thanks for reading!

 An Important Note About Signs, Symbols and Their Meanings